MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-HostedContentFilterPolicy.md

 - NoAction

-- Quarantine: Move the message to the quarantine.
-The quarantined message is available to the intended recipients and admins.
+- Quarantine: Move the message to quarantine.
+By default, messages that are quarantined as bulk email are available to the intended recipients and admins.
+Or, you can use the BulkQuarantineTag parameter to specify what end-users are allowed to do on quarantined messages.

 - Redirect: Redirect the message to the recipients specified by the RedirectToRecipients parameter.